gwilku/jscan-docs/dodge/ram.rst

 4) Check turn signals either add new bulbs for turn signals or change lights do whaterver you want.

-RAM DT: if your lights switch doesn't work as expected, you may need to change the Country Code setting to Europe.
+.. note:: In RAM DT if your lights switch doesn't work as expected, you may need to change the Country Code setting to Europe.
 Please note that changing this setting on other models usually triggers a "Vehicle Configuratiuon Mismatch" error, so if that's the case, revert the setting to the original value.

 Disabling Engine Start-Stop
 ===========================